DFHack/dfhack/COMPILE.rst

 Without specifying a build type or 'None', cmake uses the ``CMAKE_CXX_FLAGS`` variable for building.

-Valid an useful build types include 'Release', 'Debug' and 'RelWithDebInfo'.
-There are others, but they aren't really that useful.
+Valid and useful build types include 'Release', 'Debug' and 'RelWithDebInfo'.
+'Debug' is not available on Windows.

-Have fun.

 ================================
 Using the library as a developer
 ================================
-DFHack is using the zlib/libpng license.
-This makes it easy to link to it, use it in-source or add your own extensions.
+Currently, the only way to use the library is to write a plugin that can be loaded by it.
+All the plugins can be found in the 'plugins' folder.
+There's no in-depth documentation on how to write one yet, but it should be easy enough to copy one and just follow the pattern.

+The most important parts of DFHack are the Core, Console, Modules and Plugins.

+* Core acts as the centerpiece of DFHack - it acts as a filter between DF and SDL and synchronizes the various plugins with DF.
+* Console is a thread-safe console that can be used to invoke commands exported by Plugins.
+* Modules actually describe the way to access information in DF's memory.
+You can get them from the Core.
+Most modules are split into two parts: high-level and low-level.
+Higl-level is mostly method calls, low-level publicly visible pointers to DF's data structures.
+* Plugins are the tools that use all the other stuff to make things happen.
+A plugin can have a list of commands that it exports and an onupdate function that will be called each DF game tick.

+Rudimentary API documentation can be built using doxygen (see build options with ``ccmake`` or ``cmake-gui``).

+DFHack consists of variously licensed code, but invariably weak copyleft.
+The main license is zlib/libpng, some bits are MIT licensed, and some are BSD licensed.

+Feel free to add your own extensions and plugins.
 Contributing back to the dfhack repository is welcome and the right thing to do :)

-Rudimentary API documentation can be built using doxygen.

 Contributing to DFHack
 ======================